gemnasium/migrate/README.md

 allErrors, ok := migrate.UpSync("driver://url", "./path")
 if !ok {
   fmt.Println("Oh no ...")
-  // do sth with allErrors slice
+  // do something with allErrors slice
 }

 // use the asynchronous version of migration functions ...